-This first reporting period represents just the beginning of Measure A1 funds being put to work to respond to the deep needs for affordable housing in Alameda County.
-The Oversight Committee will soon be bringing additional reports for the reporting periods of fiscal years 2018-2019 and 2019-2020.
-These reports will cover the ongoing progress in developing rental housing, launching two homeownership programs, policy development for the remaining programs including the Rental Housing Innovation Fund,, along with other topics including the impact of the Covid-19 pandemic on residents.
-In 2016, we could not have foreseen the Covid-19 pandemic and its catastrophic impact on residents of Alameda County, whose lives are endangered by a health crisis on top of a housing crisis.
+This first reporting period represents just the beginning of Measure A1 funds being put to work to address the affordable housing crisis here in Alameda County.
+In short order, we will issue annual reports on Measure A1 during fiscal years 2018-2019, 2019-2020 and FY 2020-2021.
+These reports will focus on ongoing progress in developing rental housing, launching two homeownership programs, policy development for the remaining programs including an innovation fund, the initial meetings of the Citizens' Oversight Committee, along with other topics including the impact of the Covid-19 pandemic on our residents.
+In 2016, we could not have foreseen the Covid-19 pandemic and its catastrophic impact on residents of Alameda County, whose lives have been endangered by a health crisis on top of a housing crisis.
 The pandemic's impact on our economy also threatens to further exacerbate the housing crisis, underscoring the need for continued investment in affordable housing.